A new Research Ethics Group for NGOs

 Who are we?

-What is a Research Ethics Group (REG)?
+What is a Child Research Ethics Group (CREG)?

 Why did we set one up?